meruemon/Ubuntu-Setup/KV260_YOLOv7_VitisAI_Procedure_Manual_EN.md

 1. **DPU architecture must match** — The `arch.json` you specify at compile time (B4096 in this manual) must match the DPU overlay actually loaded on the KV260.
 A mismatch causes a **fingerprint mismatch** failure at runtime.
 2. **VART version must match** — The Vitis AI version used to compile the xmodel (3.5 here) must match the VART (Vitis AI Runtime) version on the KV260.
 The default VART on the stock Ubuntu 22.04 image is **2.5**, so a model compiled with 3.5 will not run as-is (addressed in D-7).

 > **Note (official guidance):** AMD recommends **Vitis AI 3.0** for evaluating MPSoC/KV260, while 3.5 primarily targets the Versal family.
 That said, the 3.5 toolchain (Quantizer / Compiler / VART) can be used with the KV260 (DPUCZDX8G).
-This manual standardizes on 3.5 to match the source memo, but **a setup where both the host and the KV260 use 3.0 works with this procedure too** (just read the version numbers below as 3.0).
+This manual standardizes on 3.5, but **a setup where both the host and the KV260 use 3.0 works with this procedure too** (just read the version numbers below as 3.0).

 ---